hbatistuzzo/PHYSAT_data/README.md

 where the time variable can be understood as a vertical "z" axis.
 This cube is then sliced on the x-z plane i.e. the longitude-time plane for a specific latitude.
 Lo and behold, we obtain a Hovmöller / zonal-temporal diagram.

+But _what_ - you ask me, furiously - is the _point_? <br>
+I will leave below the abstract from my thesis, as it provides a necessary background before we can move on:

 Phytoplankton Functional Types (PFT's) play a variety of roles on biogeochemical cycles through positive and negative feedback mechanisms that influence a myriad of physical and biological processes; moreover, these processes comprise a large range of both spatial and temporal scales.
 The study of such cycles, albeit complex, is imperative for